Uncertainty Quantification for LLMs through Minimum Bayes Risk: Bridging Confidence and Consistency: Abstract

 \section{Abstract}

-Uncertainty quantification (UQ) methods for Large Language Models (LLMs) encompasses a variety of approaches, with two major types being particularly prominent: information-based, which focus on model confidence expressed as token probabilities, and consistency-based, which assess the semantic relationship between multiple outputs generated using repeated sampling.
-Several recent methods have combined these two approaches and shown impressive performance in various applications.
-However, they sometimes fail to outperform much simpler baseline methods.
-Our investigation reveals distinctive characteristics of LLMs as probabilistic models, which help to explain why these UQ methods underperform in certain tasks.
-Based on these findings, we propose a new way of synthesizing model confidence and output consistency that leads to a family of efficient and robust UQ methods.
-We evaluate our approach across a variety of tasks such as question answering, abstractive summarization, and machine translation, demonstrating sizable improvements over state-of-the-art UQ approaches.
+Uncertainty quantification for Large Language Models (LLMs) encompasses a diverse range of approaches, with two major families being particularly prominent: (i)~information-based, which estimate model confidence from token-level probabilities, and (ii)~consistency-based, which assess the semantic agreement among multiple outputs generated using repeated sampling.
+While several recent methods have sought to combine these two paradigms to improve uncertainty quantification performance, they often fail to consistently outperform simpler baselines.
+In this work, we revisit the foundations of uncertainty estimation through the lens of Minimum Bayes Risk decoding, establishing a direct link between uncertainty and the optimal decision-making process of LLMs.
+Building on these findings, we propose \cocoa, a unified framework that integrates model confidence with output consistency, yielding a family of efficient and robust uncertainty quantification methods.
+We evaluate \cocoa across diverse tasks, including question answering, abstractive text summarization, and machine translation, and demonstrate sizable improvements over state-of-the-art uncertainty quantification approaches.